-Your ecommerce website design services team have successfully migrated your site to the new platform, and your new site is live.
+Your custom ecommerce web design services team has successfully migrated your site to the new platform, and your new site is live.
 What next?
-Make sure to consider these factors post-launch so that you don’t lose out your SEO rankings:
+Make sure to consider these factors post-launch so that you don’t lose out on your SEO rankings:

 This is an important question and needs to be addressed.
 While migrating your site to a new platform, you are likely to create a few new pages.
 Here are a few points to keep in mind, during the creation of new pages:

-Another hidden benefit of migrating to a new platform is that – it gives you an opportunity to carry out in-depth SEO for your ecommerce site.
-If you have experience on SEO strategies and techniques, you can do it on your own.
+Another hidden benefit of migrating to a new platform is that – it allows you to carry out in-depth SEO for your ecommerce site.
+If you have experience with SEO strategies and techniques, you can do it on your own.
 Else, you can hire a professional SEO agency to help you out.
 Look for areas where you can boost your SEO ranking.